BTW-Community/Tesseract-Utils/README.md

 It is possible to use everything at once but need to follow this order: // set ID1/meta:%;ID2/meta:%;ID3/meta:%;etc.

 Example: // set 1/2:75;obsidian:5;leaves/2:20 = will place 75% strata 2 stone, 5% obsidian, 20% birch leaves in the selection

+### Quality of life additions:

+You can have access to the addon's config menu by either: going in the main game menu on the right of the "quit game" button, or in the ingame menu next to "open to lan", or directly ingame by pressing "F6" (or the keybind you chosed to bind)

+In this config menu, you can customize your game by activating or deactivating configs, and select value for the "reach" and "flyspeed" or bind another key to the keybind of the addon.

+By pressing "F3"+"F4" and pressing multiple time F4 (while F3 is still pressed) you can cycle through the gamemode swap menu to choose your gamemode (cheats need to be ON)

+By pressing "H" (or modified keybind) your hotbar will cycle through your inventory rows.

+(Quality of life configs:

+- reach : let you decide your reach in creative mode.

+- flySpeed : When pressing your sprint keybind, your fly speed will get set to that value.

+- disablePlaceCooldown : disabled your player's placing cooldown.

+- disableBreakCooldown : disable your player's breaking cooldown (instamine in creative).

+- disableMomentum : disable your player's flight momentum = doesn't "slide" in the air.

+- enableClickReplace : if enabled, right-clicking a block will replace it with the block in your hand (if sneaking, blocks will be placed normally).

+- enableNoClip : if enabled, the player will pass through block like it's air, but can still interact with the world.

+- extraDebugInfo : if enabled, coordinates/biome type/facing direction/light level/targeted block information will be shown in the F3 overlay.

 ## License